ptantsidis/WeatherBoard/readme.md

-Create weather board using jscript, jquery primarily. user types in city on pressing button search is saved into array of current cities searched each city is then listed below search to re-apply if clicked again once butoon/or previous ciy is pressed
+Create weather board using jscript, jquery primarily. user types in city use another api to convert to latitude and longitude to use (https://openweathermap.org/api/one-call-api) on pressing button search is saved into array of current cities searched each city is then listed below search to re-apply if clicked again once butoon/or previous ciy is pressed